 It sounds like being a Rep takes a lot of time.

-Actually it doesn't take too much time, course reps commit themselves to only two meetings a term, which are only about an hour long.
+Actually it doesn't take too much time, course reps commit themselves to only three meetings a term, which are only about an hour long.
 The rest of their job is made up of communicating with the students to gain feedback, sometimes this is informal such as chatting, sometimes more formally through surveys or online polls.
-An hour or so a week is often enough to get a good idea of what your course mates really think.
+An hour or so a week is often more than enough to get a good idea of what your course mates really think.

 are there many benefits?